-Celtics Wrap: Boston Cruises To 135-115 Win Vs. Spurs For Seventh Straight
+NESN

 Jaylen Brown led the scoring for Boston with 30 points and seven rebounds on 10-of-19 shooting.
 Kemba Walker (26), Jayson Tatum (19), Marcus Smart (16) and Robert Williams (11) all finished in double figures for the Celtics.
 Williams had arguably his best game in a Celtics uniform, adding seven rebounds and a career-high six blocks.

-DeMart DeRozan led the way for San Antonio with 22 points.
+DeMar DeRozan led the way for San Antonio with 22 points.

 The Celtics improved to 7-1 with the win, while the Spurs fell to 5-4.
 The victory was Boston’s first in San Antonio since 2011.